Simona79/Peptidomics-enzyme-estimator/README.md

 Takes the following arguments

--peptideCsvFileObject = a file object of the peptide CSV file
+  * peptideCsvFileObject = a file object of the peptide CSV file

--fastaFileObject = a file object of the fasta library
+  * fastaFileObject = a file object of the fasta library

--validEnzymeList = a list of valid enzymes, these enzymes must have regex entries in the '_el' library
+  * validEnzymeList = a list of valid enzymes, these enzymes must have regex entries in the '_el' library

 Returns

--peptideList = A list of peptide objects
+  * peptideList = A list of peptide objects

     function extract_data_from_processed_peptides()

-Accepts the following arguments
+Takes the following arguments

--peptideList = A list of peptide objects
+  * peptideList = A list of peptide objects

--validEnzymeList = a list of valid enzymes with regex patterns, case sensitive.
+  * validEnzymeList = a list of valid enzymes with regex patterns, case sensitive.
 See below for enzymes.

--method = A string for the grouping method, use "sampleId" to group by experiment and "accession" to group by protein.
+  * method = A string for the grouping method, use "sampleId" to group by experiment and "accession" to group by protein.

--result = A string specifying the output, use "dictionary" for raw data and "list" for a csv object precursor shown inte example
+  * result = A string specifying the output, use "dictionary" for raw data and "list" for a csv formatted lists

 returns:

--A list or dict depending on the result method, default value is dictionary.
+  * A list or dict depending on the result method, default value is dictionary.